 Sole traders have fewer costs

-When setting up as a sole trader, you won’t need to employ the services of a solicitor or company formation agent (as some people do when they form a limited company) so, unless you hire an accountant from day one, there are no professional fees to pay at the outset.
+Setting up as a sole trader doesn’t require solicitors or company formation agents, unlike forming a limited company.
+So, unless you hire an accountant from day one, there are no professional fees to pay at the outset.
 Accountancy costs can also be cheaper as there are far fewer statutory filings and reporting deadlines.

 You also won’t have to pay a registration fee to Companies House, which will make you a tidy saving of about £13.